Jill Pizzotti: DePaul University

 After a one-year stint at West Virginia University, Pizzotti was picked up as the assistant coach of the DePaul Blue Demons starting in 2011.
 She was elevated to the position of associate head coach in 2014.
 Just prior to the start of the 2024–25 season, it was announced that then head coach Doug Bruno was to miss the opener due to a "medical complication."
 Pizzotti was made interim head coach in his absence.
 She would go on to coach the entire season, finishing with a 13–19 record and 6th in the conference.
 The best since the 2021–22 season.
 In March 2025, it was announced that Bruno would step down after 39 seasons as head coach.
 On April 3, the university announced that they had chosen Pizzotti as the next head coach of the women's basketball program.
 On April 29, it was announced that former WNBA player Kathleen Doyle would serve as the assistant coach and recruiting coordinator.
+After a one year stint at Loyola Chicago, it was announced on April 21, 2026 that assistant coach Jasmyne Fogle would serve in the same position under Pizzotti.